cirho/powerline-rust/README.md

 There is a demand to recompile every time while customizing, but you change your prompt only once upon a time.
 I think performance beneficence is worth it.

+With default settings `powerline-rust` uses `libgit` for git prompt.
+Unfortunately results vary from system to system so if you want every last bit of a performance you can try disabling this feature and benchmarking.
 ## Advantages
 - blazing fast (less than 0.010s)
 - only necessary dependencies